 Readit News logoReadit News

-jmbwell · 5 months ago
+jmbwell · a year ago

 I said “Freznul” for Fresnel in front of a lighting designer.
 He said “ah!
 So you’ve been reading!”